openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    (see :ref:`NonNullish Type Parameter`).

-If the type name denoted by ``identifier`` refers is a generic class or an interface type, then to be a valid type reference it should be a valid instantiation of the generic and for that it should have type arguments (see :ref:`Type Arguments`) provided explicitly or implicitly based on defaults.
+If the type name denoted by ``identifier`` refers is a generic class or an interface type, then it must be a valid instantiation of the generic to be a valid type reference.
+A type reference is valid if its type arguments (see :ref:`Type Arguments`) are provided explicitly or implicitly based on defaults.

 .. index::
    type reference